remnrem/luna-doc/docs/ref/physio.md

 _Commands for heart-rate, muscle-tone, and arousal analyses_

+These commands analyse non-EEG physiological channels commonly recorded in PSG. `HRV` detects R-peaks in an ECG channel and computes a standard set of time-domain and frequency-domain heart-rate variability metrics, optionally by epoch or by annotation class. `RAI` quantifies muscle tone suppression during REM sleep by computing the REM Atonia Index from a chin EMG channel. `AROUSALS` detects candidate sleep arousals from EEG spectral power and optional EMG signals, without requiring pre-scored annotations.

 | Command | Description |
 | ---- | ------ |
 | [`HRV`](#hrv) | Estimate heart-rate variability metrics from ECG |